State Grange

 -

-There will be one winner selected for each category and announced at the State Grange session.
+There will be one winner selected and announced at the State Grange session.

 -

-Nominations must be made in writing and include involvement in:
+Nominations must be made in writing by a Grange member in good standing and include involvement in:

 -